 Can patents be renewed?

 A patent is valid for 20 years, subjected to renewal through maintenance fee, from the filing date.
-After the 20-year period, the protection patent provides will end.
-This allows others to create and market the invention.
+After the 20-year period, the protection patent provides will end and no renewal can be done past the 20 year life.

 What are the patent maintenance deadlines?